Skip to Content

 Whistling in the Dark

-ST. JOSEPH, Mo.
-(News-Press NOW) — The phrase, “whistling in the dark,” has a couple of different meanings.It is sometimes used to indicate someone is pretending to be brave when they are actually afraid or uncertain.
-It has also been used to describe a person who talks confidently without actually know what he or she
+The phrase “whistling in the dark” has a couple of different meanings.It is sometimes used to indicate someone is pretending to be brave when they are actually afraid or uncertain.
+It has also been used to describe a person who talks confidently without actually knowing what he or she is talking about.
+However, the usage

 Continue Reading